Challenge run

-A challenge run is a playthrough of video games with additional self-imposed rules or constrains that make the game more difficult.
-They are generally attempted by experienced players for a unique game experience.
+A challenge run is a playthrough of video games with additional self-imposed rules or constraints that make the game more difficult.
+They are generally attempted by experienced players seeking a unique or more difficult game experience.
 Challenge runs are popular among the gaming community, with runs often being livestreamed and particular challenges amassing their own speedrunning scene.

 Overview

-Challenge runs are often attempted by players familiar with the game to diversify the game experience.
+Challenge runs are often attempted by players familiar with the game to diversify the game experience or make it more difficult.
+Such playthroughs often feature strategies too obtuse or irrelevant for intended play.
 Certain tasks may become impossible to do normally, requiring glitch abuse or sequence breaking to progress.
 Other tasks may be luck-based, potentially requiring a restart in case of bad luck.
 Multiple rulesets may be combined for added difficulty.
-Challenge runs are sometimes officially supported in the game, rewarding the player with an item or achievement upon challenge completion.
-Certain challenge runs, such as randomizers, require mods to change game logic.
+Challenge runs are sometimes officially supported in the game, rewarding the player with items or achievements upon challenge completion.
+Certain challenge runs, such as randomizers, require mods or ROM hacking to change game logic.
 Videos of challenge runs are often uploaded to online video platforms, with some being livestreamed.